The Brotherhood (2017 film): Controversy with CBFC

-Central Board of Film Certification India (CBFC) had many objections on the documentary film.
-The Board had given order to cut three scenes from the film.
-Even after this the Board wanted to give U/A certificate.
-While Pankaj Parashar was demanding V/U certificate.
-He appealed the CBFC order before Film Censor Appellate Tribunal (FCAT).
+The Central Board of Film Certification India (CBFC) had many objections on the documentary film.
+The Board gave orders to cut three scenes from the film.
+Even after this, the Board wanted to give a U/A certificate, while Pankaj Parashar was demanding a V/U certificate.
+He appealed the CBFC order before the Film Censor Appellate Tribunal (FCAT).
 The Chairman of the Tribunal, Justice Manmohan Sarin, members Shazia Ilmi and Poonam Dhillon saw the film during the hearing.
 After watching the film, the tribunal passed a unanimous order.
 The tribunal said, "This documentary film is a commendable effort to communal harmony in the country and especially the message of unity among the largest Hindu and Muslim communities."
-FCAT ordered to CBFC to certify the film with V/U category.
+FCAT ordered to CBFC to certify the film with a V/U category.

 Release and broadcast

-Documentary film has been released on YouTube and other social media platforms on 15 August 2018, the occasion of Indian Independence day.
+Documentary film was released on YouTube and other social media platforms on August 15, 2018, the occasion of Indian Independence day.
 Its special previews were aired on DTH service Tata Sky.